 The dose may vary based on lifestyle, height, weight, level of insulin resistance, activity level and personal or family history.

-If the blood sugar levels are still not under control with 5mg once per week, the doctor may increase the dose.
+If the medication is used for diabetes and the blood sugar levels are still not under control with 5mg once per week, the doctor may increase the dose.
 At the time of increasing the dose, the common side effects should be closely monitored.
 Symptoms such as nausea, vomiting and diarrhea are likely to be experienced.

 The Mounjaro dosage should be taken on the same day each week, generally at the same time.
 If a dose is missed, it should be taken as soon as possible within four days of the missed dose.
 For time greater than four days, skip that week and continue as per schedule.